craftcms/docs/docs/nitro/2.x/ray.md

 ```

 ::: tip
-For a full site of available methods in Twig, visit the [Ray docs for Craft CMS](https://spatie.be/docs/ray/v1/usage/craft-cms).
+For a full site of available methods in Twig, visit the [Ray documentation for Craft CMS](https://spatie.be/docs/ray/v1/usage/craft-cms).
 :::

 The Ray desktop app will now have a new debug event!